ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ![recursion](/blog/2021-09-08-one_day_with_racket/img/11-recursion.png)

-If we want to append recursively pictures to a previous pictures, we have to begin with some kind of "empty" picture.
+If we want to append a picture to previous pictures recursively, we have to begin with some kind of "empty" picture.

-Indeed, a function that add "42" to nothing (null / undefined) will break: it must at least add "1" to a "0".
+Indeed, a function that adds "42" to nothing (null / undefined) will break: it must at least add "1" to "0".

 This empty-picture base-case is named [blank](https://docs.racket-lang.org/pict/Basic_Pict_Constructors.html?q=pict#%28def._%28%28lib._pict%2Fmain..rkt%29._blank%29%29) in the library.

 And now, we can apply recursion to our example: